amiel/ember-data-url-templates/README.md

 Here is a short list of things I'd like to support:

-* Optionally specify a template for each requestType
 * Use a template provided by the API (like `links`)
-* Use the query from `findQuery` to fill the template